Booking Information for Promoters and Others Looking to Host an Event

 - Applicant’s previous event history and experience

 - Review of applicant’s event references and recommendations from other venues

 ExtraMile Arena Booking & Scheduling Policy

 The purpose of this scheduling policy is to establish priorities to maximize the usage and the self-funding operation of Boise State University’s ExtraMile Arena.
-The Arena will provide an on-campus venue for the successful operation of Division I athletic events, serve as an event space for University and community events, and provide a venue for revenue-producing commercial events.
+The Arena will provide an on-campus venue for the successful operation of Division I athletic events, serve as an event space for University and community events, and provide a venue for revenue-producing entertainment events.

-ExtraMile Arena management will balance the needs and desires of the Boise State University Athletic Department, other University departments, and community events with the economic impact of revenue-producing commercial events for the Arena and Boise State University.
+ExtraMile Arena management will balance the needs and desires of the Boise State University Athletic Department, other University departments, and community events with the economic impact of revenue-producing entertainment events for the Arena and Boise State University.

 Arena management reserves the right to deny licensing or vendor requests from individuals, organizations, or businesses that would use Arena facilities to engage in activities deemed to be inconsistent with the values and goals of the Arena and University or that are considered to be fiscally or commercially impracticable.

 As of July 2011, Athletics Administration assumes scheduling responsibility of the Auxiliary Gym.